alpacon

 • name: Server name

-• remote_ip: The IP address seen by alpacon
+• remote_ip: The IP address detected by alpacon

-• status: Detailed description about the server status in json format.
+• status: Detailed server status in JSON format including:

 • code: ok if status is good, warn or error if something is wrong.

-• text: A description about the code.
-Ignore this field if the client implements its own description.
+• text: A description of the status code.
+Can be ignored if the client uses custom descriptions.

-• meta: Use delay_now in meta to display current delay of a server.
+• meta: Use delay_now in meta to display current delay status of the server.

 • commissioned: Whether alpamon has reported the system status